Cohen-J-Omer/k8-task-mgmt-system/README.md

 - All secrets are managed via Kubernetes Secrets.
 - MongoDB is only accessible from the backend service.
 - HPA is enabled for both API and backend deployments.
-- Images are built for `linux/amd64` and should be pushed to Docker Hub.
+- Images are built for `linux/amd64` and are pushed to Docker Hub.
 - Designed to run locally on macOS/Linux with Minikube.